The ultimate guide to calculations: how to do medical maths easily

 For example, a 2% lidocaine injection is made up of 2 grams of lidocaine dissolved in 100ml of carrier solution.
 50% glucose contains 50g of glucose in 100ml and 10% mannitol contains 10g of mannitol in 100ml of carrier solution.

-So now we know this, how do we convert a percentage to a mg/ml concentration?
+So now we know this, we can convert our percentage to a mg/ml concentration.

 To convert a % solution to mg/ml, you take the weight of the drug (in grams) and multiply it by 1000 to convert it to mg.
 You then divide it by the volume (100ml) to get the concentration in mg/ml.

-There is also a sneaky shortcut for converting percentage solutions.
-This works for nearly all medications - but not for things like potassium, magnesium and calcium injections, as these are expressed in mmol, not grams.
+As I previously mentioned, there is also a sneaky shortcut for converting percentage solutions.
+This works for nearly all medications - but not for things like potassium, magnesium and calcium injections, as these are expressed in mmol, not milligrams.
+So don’t use it for electrolyte solutions, but go ahead and use it for all other drugs!

 To work out how much diluent to add, you first need to know the desired concentration you want to achieve.
 Once you have this, simply divide the total number of milligrams of drug in the vial by the desired concentration (mg/ml).
 This will give you the total number of mls of diluent you need to add to the vial.

-There will be times where a ‘normal’ dose of medication is too small to accurately draw up and administer to a patient.
-This usually happens when you’re preparing medications in very small doses or for very small patients, or when the medication is only available in a higher concentration.
+There will be times when a ‘normal’ dose of medication is too small to draw up and administer to a patient accurately.
+This usually happens when you’re preparing medicines in tiny doses or for very small patients, or when the medication is only available in a higher concentration.

-In these cases, we need to reduce the concentration of the drug by diluting it, so that our patient requires a higher volume, which is easier to draw up and administer.
+In these cases, we need to reduce the concentration of the drug by diluting it.
+This way, our patient will require a higher volume, making it much easier to draw up and administer.

 The calculation for diluting medications can be a little confusing, but stick with me for this 3-part calculation:

 3. Now you know how much volume you need in total, and how much of it is made up of the neat drug.
-You just minus the total volume required and the volume of neat drug to work out how much diluent (e.g. sterile water) you need to add to your syringe!
+Simply subtract the total volume required and the volume of neat drug to determine how much diluent (e.g., sterile water) you need to add to your syringe.

-There are two ways to administer CRIs - either via a syringe driver or in combination with the patient’s intravenous fluid therapy.
+There are two ways to administer CRIs - either via a syringe driver or in combination with the patient’s intravenous fluid therapy - and the calculation varies a little, depending on how you plan to administer your patient’s infusion.

-To administer a CRI via a syringe driver, take the patient's dose (in mg/kg/hour) and multiply it by their weight (in kg).
+To calculate a CRI for administration via a syringe driver, take the patient's dose (in mg/kg/hour) and multiply it by their weight (in kg).
 Then divide this by the drug concentration (in mg/ml) to get their rate in ml/hour.

 But what about if you're working with a dose in different units?